turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/4_implementing_playlists.markdown

 And I should not see the name of the removed song
 ```

-At this point, your repo probably looks like the [4_playlist-functionality branch](https://github.com/rwarbelow/mix_master/tree/4_implement-playlists) of MixMaster.
 Make sure to commit your work!
 Use proper commit message manners.

+### Life Raft

+If you've messed things up, you can clone down the [4_playlist-functionality branch](https://github.com/rwarbelow/mix_master/tree/4_implement-playlists) of `mix_master` which is complete up to this point in the tutorial.

 ```
 $ git add .